cest-sources/mr_carbon_zero/README.md

 - reduce on-active idle times

 ### advanced
-- no cooling at night - use solar power during the daytime.
+- no cooling at night -store helium gas and use solar power during the daytime for condensation.
-- Using the generated heat as heat supply or reservoir -> heat pumps.
+- use the generated heat as heat supply or reservoir -> heat pumps.
 Under the assumption that 20 % of the energy (108 MWh/159 MWh at 1.5/3 T) can be re-used as heat source, this is  21 / 32 MWh unused energy annualy.

 ### more advanced
 - design and usage of more effecient amplifiers
 - more effcient cooling / isolation ( e.g. cryogen-free systems, but seem to have similar demand)

 ## Solar system and storage dimensioning
-Active times are in average 13h, ca. 6am to 7 pm mostly at daytime.
-That's when the sun is shining.
+Active times are in average 13h, ca. 6am to 7 pm mostly at daytime, where local photovoltaics (PV) can contribute to the energy demand. [[2]](#literature-references)
+As depicted below on average we have 50 % PV capacity between 7 am and 4 pm. and we are above the 50 % capacity between March and October.
 ![Solar months](../main/img/PV_weekly_hourly_germany.jpg)
+Thus, a strongly reduced external energy demand can be achieved using local photovoltaics supply.
+In 8 of 12 months even an autarkic mode might be possible.

+With above mentioned savings we might reduce te energy demand of an advanced MRI from 159 MWh down to 80 MWh.
+In Germany a PV production of 175 to 235 kWh/sqm is possible.
+Using 160 kWh/sqm as a worst case calculation leads to 500 sqm of needed photovoltaics in average.

-## Autarkic MRI 9/12
+## Autarkic MRI 8/12

 ## Literature references